 By the time you’re done, this fishing town will see you off as a completely different angler.
 And those bragging stories you’ll have sure won’t hurt, either.

 Got questions about fishing in Cabo San Lucas?

 Don’t know which rod to bring, where to buy the best inshore lures in Cabo, or wondering about the best time to go after that Grander Marlin?
 Don’t hesitate to ask!
-We’re always just a phone call away from a few local captains that are more than happy to help you out.
+We’re always happy to discuss fishing in Cabo.

 Sean is an optometrist who left day his job to write about fishing.
 He calls himself a lucky angler because his favorite fish, Mahi Mahi, can be found almost anywhere – even though he’s lost more of them than he’s willing to admit.
 Obsessed by all forms of water sports, you’ll find him carrying one of three things: a ball, a surf board, or his fishing rod.